Summary

 Leads the engineering team.
 Hires well, structures the team correctly for the stage, shields engineers from organisational noise so they can focus on deep work.
 The leadership mistakes at this stage are expensive.
 A bad senior hire can set you back six months.

-The role is strategic, not just technical
+Why is a CTO's role strategic, not just technical?

 A great CTO isn't the best coder in the room.
 They're the person who sees what's coming: the technology shift that creates an opportunity, the architectural decision that will box you in, the vendor relationship that's about to become a liability.